iza-mcac/2025-08-Oropouche-virus-strains-brain/README.md

 3 Love MI, Huber W, Anders S, et al. Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2.
 Genome Biol 2014; 15: 550.
 4 Korotkevich G, Sukhov V, Budin N, et al. Fast gene set enrichment analysis. bioRxiv 2021; doi: 10.1101/060012.
 5 Hutchison WJ, Keyes TJ, The tidyomics Consortium, et al. The tidyomics ecosystem: enhancing omic data analyses.
 Nat Methods 2024; 21: 1166–70.

+**Proteomics**
+Processed Proteomics data was imported as an excel sheet and visualization and enrichment were performed for both Proteomics and the RNA-seq with R packages: ggplot2, fgsea and ClusterProfiler::enrichR